Gastove/gastove.github.com/content/posts/2013/09/24/2013-09-24_full_stack_data_science_visualization.md

 The thing is: Excel is actually a hammer a la [PHP](http://www.codinghorror.com/blog/2012/06/the-php-singularity.html).
 In precisely the same way as PHP, it has come to be ubiquitous in the work of data.
 Consider the problem of the Excel daily dashboard:

 You need to send out a daily report for people who want to monitor the pulse of a project.
 They need to be able to access all your data, fiddle with it, so you build the report in Excel.
 This works pretty well!
 Wait, now you need to add something -- well you can just visualize that right in one of the tabs!
 Perfect.
 Oh hey, an extra column needs adding, and another -- oh god, did we just change formats on the regular reporting email?
 Oh hey, you're going on leave?
 Quick.
 Teach so-and-so about your reports.
+It will take a week; it will not be about analysis or data.
+It will be about how you make Excel dance.

 Excel dashboards spiral quickly out of control; they become these living, breathing entities packed with tacit knowledge, and that tacit knowledge is _very difficult_ to discern from looking at a monolithic Excel document.
 Code can be just as occult and inaccessible, sure, but there are also best practices that we as developers embrace to try and make our code clear, and those patterns are difficult to embrace in Excel, I think.